-Private Sector Funds represents funds received from the private sector in the Philippines as well as other countries, including foundations, corporations, academic institutions, religious institutions, community groups, and individuals, for CFSI projects and activities in the Philippines.
+Private Sector Funds represents funds received from the private sector in the Philippines and in other countries, including foundations, corporations, academic institutions, religious institutions, community groups, and individuals, for CFSI projects and activities in the Philippines.
 Most of these funds are restricted and can only be used for specific projects or activities.
 Those who provided major grants are described below, while others are simply listed.

-- A. Funds from the Private Sector for Projects in Mindanao - 1.
-Mindanao Stichting BRAC International (BRAC) Basic Education Project (BEP).
+F. Funds from the Private Sector for Projects in Mindanao

+1. Mindanao Stichting BRAC International (BRAC) - Basic Education Project (BEP).
 In April 2012, BRAC and CFSI began working together on the Alternative Delivery Mechanism component of the Basic Education Assistance for Mindanao in the Autonomous Region in Muslim Mindanao (BEAM-ARMM) Program in selected municipalities and provinces of ARMM.
 The project, known at CFSI as BEP, is supported with funds from AusAID/DFAT to BRAC to CFSI.
 The BEP is a subset of the larger DFAT-funded project managed by BRAC.
-The BEP is designed to enable communities without access to basic education to establish preschools and elementary schools utilizing BRAC's model, called the Alternative Delivery Mechanism.
-CFSI is responsible for operations in 17 municipalities in two provinces in the conflict-affected areas (i.e. Maguindanao and Lanao del Sur) which includes the establishment and construction of classrooms in some of the most isolated villages.
+The BEP is designed to enable communities without access to basic education to establish preschools and elementary schools utilizing BRAC's model, called the Alternative Delivery Mechanism (ADM).
+CFSI is responsible for operations in 17 municipalities located in conflict-affected areas in the provinces of Lanao del Sur and Maguindanao which includes the establishment and construction of classrooms in some of the most isolated villages.
 Through the efforts of 173 community-based Learning Facilitators, engaged and trained by CFSI in accordance with BRAC guidelines, a total of 7,859 children have thus far benefited from the project.
 The first phase of the BEP covered the period from April 2012 to June 2015.
 The second phase of the project covers the period from July 2015 to June 2017.
 The transition phase of the project started in June 2017 and was completed in May 2018.

-2. Mindanao Indigenous Youth Livelihood Project (IYLP).
-In December 2015, CFSI received a donation of ₱80,000 from a citizen of the Philippines.
-The full amount was allocated for the educational needs of children at Inug-ug Elementary School in Pagalungan, Maguindanao in Mindanao.
-In January 2016, this same individual, plus her sibling, donated ₱2,000,000 for CFSI's work with indigenous children and youth in Maguindanao.
-After consultations with indigenous communities and the donors, CFSI established the Indigenous Youth Livelihood Project in two barangays in Datu Odin Sinsuat and South Upi, Maguindanao.
-Sixty-six (66) youth were provided with training, coaching and funds to establish livelihood projects to benefit their families.
-These youth were also provided with training related to adolescent sexual and reproductive health, conflict resolution, leadership development and disaster risk reduction.
+2. Mindanao Indigenous Youth Livelihood Project Phase 2 (IYLP/2).
+In December 2015, CFSI received donations from a family of private donors from the Philippines.
+The donated funding was originally intended for the educational needs of children at Inug-ug Elementary School in Pagalungan, Maguindanao in Mindanao, but eventually led to the establishment of the Indigenous Youth Livelihood Project in two barangays in Datu Odin Sinsuat and South Upi, Maguindanao.
+By January 2017, 66 youth were provided with training, coaching and funds to establish livelihood projects to benefit their families.
 In addition, two livelihood and learning centers were constructed-one in each community.
-This project was completed in January 2017.

-In February 2017, one of the donors, plus her husband-also a Filipino-visited both project sites.
-Pleased with what they saw and learned from the youth, their parents and local government officials, they subsequently donated ₱2,000,000 for the replication of the IYLP in two additional barangays in Datu Odin Sinsuat and Datu Saudi Ampatuan in Maguindanao.
+In February 2017, one of the donors, plus her husband-also a Filipino-visited both project sites of the IYLP.
+Pleased with what they saw and learned from the youth, their parents and local government officials, they subsequently donated ₱2,000,000 for the replication of the IYLP - known internally to CFSI as IYLP/2 - in two additional barangays in Datu Odin Sinsuat and Datu Saudi Ampatuan in Maguindanao.
 The project started in June 2017 and was completed in March 2018.